mydkm/Ph213F-FinalProject/README.md

 The “final” deliverable is a short MP4 video that shows:

 1. A circular wave emitted from a localized Gaussian pulse (point source).
-2. Propagation and interaction of the wave with a **square carpet fractal**:
+2. Propagation and interaction of the wave with a **square/carpet fractal**.
-   - At depth `n = 1` there is a single centered square of side length `base_len`.
-   - At depth `n ≥ 2`, each square from the previous level spawns **8 smaller squares** around it (cardinal + diagonal directions), with a gap so they do not touch the parent square and side length reduced by a factor of 3 each level.
 3. Outgoing waves are absorbed by a **sponge damping layer** near the domain boundaries to reduce reflections.
 4. A color-mapped representation of the displacement magnitude `|u(x, y, t)|` (or signed field, depending on `COLOR_MODE`).